-In the wake of COVID-19, ridership and fare revenue has declined sharply across public transit systems in North America, radically challenging the industry’s business model.
+In the wake of COVID-19, ridership and fare revenue have declined sharply across public-transit systems in North America, radically challenging the industry’s business model.
 US transit agencies have experienced longer and deeper ridership declines than many of their European and Asian peers.
 Transit ridership may recover slowly—and not resemble pre-COVID-19 levels until after 2023.
-Even after a vaccine, ridership could remain at 80-90% of pre-COVID-19 levels, depressing fare revenues for several years.
+Even after a vaccine, ridership could remain at 80 to 90 percent of pre-COVID-19 levels, depressing fare revenues for several years.

 Taken together, US transit agencies face both a significant near-term operational budget gap, as well as a longer-term structural challenge moving forward.
-As a result, agencies and their private sector counterparts should comprehensively reimagine a more resilient and sustainable public transportation system and leverage the pandemic-spurred innovation in transit systems to improve user experience, increase operational flexibility, and provide more transparent and real-time data to inform decision-makers on tough-to-make choices.
+As a result, agencies and their private-sector counterparts should comprehensively reimagine a more resilient and sustainable public-transportation system.
+They can use the pandemic-spurred innovation in transit systems to improve user experience, increase operational flexibility, and provide more transparent and real-time data to inform decision makers facing tough choices.

-On November 10th, we hosted a peer-to-peer roundtable discussion with public sector transportation operators, investors, and industry leaders from North America to discuss how to adjust public sector transportation capital and operating programs for the future.
+On November 10, we hosted a peer-to-peer roundtable discussion with public-sector transportation operators, investors, and industry leaders from North America to discuss how to adjust public-sector transportation capital and operating programs for the future.
 The key themes that surfaced from this GII roundtable are summarized below:

 - Be transparent about the need for tough choices.
-The material current financial challenges, and longer-term structural issues, will require some tough choices.
+The current financial challenges and longer-term structural issues will require some tough choices.
 Boards and leadership will need to shift organizational mindsets to manage a financially distressed turnaround—taking a fresh look at service levels, opportunities for efficiency gains, trade-offs to meet limited financial means, and organizational design.
 Early stakeholder and community engagement will be critical for success when these options are being explored.

-- Strategically accelerate near-term capex during reduced demand.
-Many smaller capital projects, like routine track maintenance, repainting and refurbishing rolling stock, and creating dedicated bus lanes, can be achieved faster and with less cost during times of reduced demand.
-Not only more efficient, these investments will provide local economic stimulus to industries in need and improve customer experience when ridership returns.
+- Strategically accelerate near-term capital expenditures during times of reduced demand.
+Many smaller capital projects, such as performing routine track maintenance, repainting and refurbishing rolling stock, and creating dedicated bus lanes, can be achieved faster and -cheaper during times of reduced demand.
+These investments not only are more efficient but also provide local economic stimulus to industries in need and improve customer experience when ridership returns.

 - Seize the moment to explore new technologies.
-Advanced analytics and artificial intelligence represent a huge opportunity to optimize assets and maintenance costs, and improve networks for higher capacity, higher resilience and lower operating costs.
-Digital improvements will also create opportunities for agencies to interact directly with customers through dedicated applications and information management systems—which may prove critical assets in restoring user confidence.
+Advanced analytics and artificial intelligence represent a huge opportunity to optimize asset and maintenance costs, as well as improve networks for higher capacity, higher resilience, and lower operating costs.
+Digital improvements will also create opportunities for agencies to interact directly with customers through dedicated applications and information management systems—which may prove critical in restoring user confidence.

 - Use public transit to build and sustain communities.
 Policy makers and regulators should support public transit as an essential driver of economic growth.
-Not only is it key for access to the workforce, health, and education, but its interaction with public space can support local businesses.
-Making unused roadway space available to restaurants will likely provide relief for new indoor capacity regulations.
+Not only is it key for access to the workforce, health, and education, but its interaction with public spaces can support local businesses.
+Making unused roadway space available to restaurants will likely provide relief for establishments contending with new indoor capacity regulations.
 Zero-fare initiatives, being used by one operator, are encouraging economic recovery.

 - Expand transit-oriented development.
-As remote work expands the footprint of economic activity from central business districts into to suburbs, transit-oriented development can help build better communities through housing and workspaces, and create alternative revenue streams.
+As remote work expands the footprint of economic activity from central business districts into suburbs, transit-oriented development can help build better communities through housing and workspaces and create alternative revenue streams.

 1 National Transit Database, US Federal Transit Administration